Henry Lingen: Marriage

 Sir Henry married Alice Pye of the Mynnd.
 (Both were later interred in the Church at Stoke Edith but during remodelling of the Church their monuments were lost).
-With the Restoration he became a member of parliament for Herefordshire but died of smallpox in Gloucester on his way back from a sitting in London in 1662.
+With the Restoration he became a member of parliament for Herefordshire in 1661 but died of smallpox in Gloucester on his way back from a sitting in London in 1662 aged 49.

 Posterity

 His male heirs died with no issue.
 Other family lines exist, including heirs of his daughters.
-Other Lingen lines exist which descend from Sir John Lingen and Elisabeth de Burgh are represented by the Burton-Lingens of Longner Hall in Shropshire who are now the senior branch of the family, Ralph Lingen, 1st Baron Lingen (a title now extinct), Permanent Secretary to the Treasury d 1905 and buried in Brompton cemetery in London.
+Other Lingen lines exist which descend from Sir John Lingen and Elisabeth de Burgh are represented by the Burton-Lingens of Longner Hall in Shropshire who are now the senior branch of the family, Ralph Lingen, 1st Baron Lingen (a title now extinct), Permanent Secretary to the Treasury died 1905 and buried in Brompton Cemetery in London.
 Also, Andrew Lingen-Stallard (born 1962) MSc, RM, RN FRSA, Consultant Midwife for The London Ambulance Service, elected member of council of the Royal College of Midwives (2003–2007) and former midwifery advisor, Nursing and Midwifery Council (NMC 2006–2008).